Aubameyang underlines value as Arsenal win Community Shield - France 24

 London (AFP)

-Pierre-Emerick Aubameyang underlined his value to Arsenal with a superb goal and the winning spot-kick as the Gunners beat Liverpool 5-4 on penalties after a 1-1 draw in the Community Shield on Saturday.
+Mikel Arteta claimed Arsenal captain Pierre-Emerick Aubameyang is close to signing a new contract after the Gunners beat Liverpool 5-4 on penalties following a 1-1 draw in the Community Shield on Saturday.

-Aubameyang put Mikel Arteta's side ahead in the first half at Wembley with a typically eye-catching strike.
+Aubameyang put Arteta's side ahead in the first half at Wembley with a typically eye-catching strike.

 Japan's Takumi Minamino equalised with his first goal for Liverpool late in the second half of the annual pre-season friendly between the Premier League champions and FA Cup winners.